Forget underfloor heating, your home needs underfloor electricity generation

 As the diagram above shows, when the two layers touch the polydimethylsiloxane (PDMS) enhanced wood layer becomes negatively charged and the zeolitic imidazolate framework-8 (ZIF-8) layer becomes positively charged.
 When they are separated again, the now charged wood layers will want to return to equilibrium, and a current will flow through the circuit creating power.

-After equilibrium is reached, abd as the two electrodes approach each other again, the current will briefly reverse to return them back to their original states to begin the cycle all over again.
+After equilibrium is reached, and as the two electrodes approach each other again, the current will briefly reverse to return them back to their original states to begin the cycle all over again.

 Underfloor electricity generation isn’t new though, companies like Pavegen have been offering their own option since 2009.
 What’s different about this research is the wooden solution means people won’t have to change the aesthetics of their homes to create sustainable electricity.
 This solution could be particularly useful for older buildings, as in many countries they are restricted from changing their aesthetic look – this way they could honor the past and forge a path ahead in the future.